One-shot acceleration of transient PDE solvers via online-learned preconditioners: Methodology

-In order to enhance the search space in the case of underperformance of GAMG, we also implement a new~(to OpenFOAM) preconditioner, ICTC, which is a thresholded version of incomplete Cholesky with a tuneable drop-tolerance~\citep{brown1998ict}.
-In typical incomplete Cholesky, i.e. DIC or IC(0), we only fill in the elements of the Cholesky factors of $\*A_t$ corresponding to the latter's nonzeros; by contrast, ICTC fills in more of the elements according to a threshold parameter indicating which ones to drop.
+In order to enhance the search space in the case of underperformance of multigrid, we also implement a new~(to OpenFOAM) preconditioner, ICT, which is the thresholded version of incomplete Cholesky with a tuneable drop-tolerance~\citep{brown1998ict}.
+In typical incomplete Cholesky, i.e. IC(0), we only fill in the elements of the Cholesky factors of $\*A_t$ corresponding to the latter's nonzeros; by contrast, ICT fills elements according to a threshold parameter indicating which ones to drop.
 A lower threshold corresponds to more of the elements being filled in, thus typically reducing the number of iterations due to a better approximation of the Cholesky factors~(and thus a better approximation of $\*A_t^{-1}$ by the preconditioner).
-This comes at a cost of a higher per-iteration cost due to the larger number of nonzero elements.
+This comes at the price of a higher per-iteration cost due to the larger number of nonzero elements.
 While the threshold is a continuous parameter, we discretize it to choose between eight settings in the set $\{10^{-4},10^{-3.5},\dots,10^{-0.5}\}$; note that \citet{khodak2024learning} show for a different preconditioner~(successive over-relaxation) that a fine-enough discretization can be enough to obtain optimality over the continuous domain.
-Together with DIC and the GAMG settings from before this yields a search space of $d=33$ configurations.
+Together with IC(0) and the multigrid settings from before this yields a search space of $d=33$ configurations.